 22.3.4.10.1 General

-For an MU transmission, the PPDU encoding process is performed on a per-user basis up to the input of the Spatial Mapping block.
+For an MU transmission, the PPDU encoding process is performed on a per-user basis up to the input of the Spatial Mapping block except CSD (as described in 22.3.8.2.2 (Cyclic shift for VHT modulated fields)).
 All user data is combined and mapped to the transmit chains in the Spatial Mapping block.